joao-fa/joao-fa/README.md

 ### Hi there, my name is João 👋
-I am an undergraduate student in Information Systems at the University of São Paulo (USP) looking for opportunities and collaboration in general.
+I am a Data Engineer at PagSeguro | PagBank and an undergraduate student in Information Systems at the University of São Paulo (USP), looking for more experiences in the "IT universe".

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/joao-victor-araujo/)